15 Proven Ways to Create the Illusion of Depth in Art

 Some painting styles are done with a collection of single brushstrokes.
 For example, painting grass blades or leaves.

-In these cases, larger paintbrushes can be used for foreground strokes.
+In these cases, use larger paintbrushes for foreground strokes.

-The same can be done with a technical pen.
-Using a pen with bigger nib size for bigger marks when drawing foreground objects and smaller nib size for background objects.
+Use a pen with a bigger nib size for bigger marks when drawing foreground objects, and a smaller nib size for background objects.

 Example: